 For more information and ideas on how to make a fairy house check out these websites http://www.fairyhouses.com/about-fairy-houses/how-to-build/ http://www.wikihow.com/Make-a-Fairy-House

-For more information about the Fairies I’d recommend Fairies 101 by Doreen Virtue.
+Learn more about the Fairies in Fairies 101 by Doreen Virtue.
 This is a very easy read and a great introduction to them and what they are all about.